unjs/unenv/README.md

 # unenv

-`unenv` is a framework agnostic system that allows converting JavaScript code to be platform agnostic and working in any environment including Browsers, Workers, Node.js or pure JavaScript runtime.
+`unenv` is a framework-agnostic system that allows converting JavaScript code to be platform agnostic and work in any environment including Browsers, Workers, Node.js, or JavaScript runtime.

 ## Install